HomeFashionIconic Handbags: Must-Have Luxury Bags for Every Collector

 Dior Lady Dior Bag

 Few bags have been elevated to iconic status as rapidly as the Lady Dior.
 Created in 1994, it gained worldwide recognition when Princess Diana became enamored with it after receiving one as a gift from France’s First Lady.
-The princess was subsequently photographed carrying it on numerous occasions, creating such a powerful association that Dior renamed the bag in her honor.

 The Lady Dior’s architectural structure and distinctive details make it immediately recognizable—the precise cannage quilting inspired by Napoleon III chairs used in Dior’s first fashion show, the decorative charms spelling D-I-O-R that hang from the handle, and the structured silhouette that manages to be both proper and feminine.